gnat79/quizgen/README.md

 # quizgen
-A django webapp for dynamic math quiz generation.
+A Python script dynamic math quiz generation.
+Eventually will be wrapped into the Mango project.

 # To Do
 We need a function class to compare, display, and interact with math functions.